Karklik/pja-mykhi-content-dumper/README.md

 - `pip install requests --user`

 ## Usage
-If you want to use program for all subjects in args add `-a`, otherwise in args add subject folder names as list with space seperator.
+If you want to use program for all subjects in args add `-a`, otherwise in args add subject names as list with space seperator.
 Subject name must be same as display name of directory in pja.mykhi.org

 ### Dump mode (Default)
 All sbuject subdirectories and files will be dumped to relative directory `dump/`